emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 /space/
 ```
 # HOW TO USE IT
-Open the main.R file in the Rstudio server and put the PRISMA file in .he5 format and the S2 reference file in the .tif format in the folder "put_PRISMA_he5_and_S2_tif_here".
-Click on source and the code will start.
+Open the _main.R_ file in the Rstudio server and put the PRISMA file in .he5 format and the S2 reference file in the .tif format in the folder _put_PRISMA_he5_and_S2_tif_here_.
+Click on _source_ and the code will start.
 # WHAT IF A PROBLEM
 Ask